r7-labs/R7.News/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/roman-yagodin/R7.News)](https://bettercodehub.com/)

-The goal of *R7.News* project is to provide a streamlined news subsystem for DNN Platform, which would take advantage from tight CMS integration and combinatorial approach to news article content authoring.
+The goal of *R7.News* project is to provide a streamlined news subsystem for DNN Platform, which would take advantage from tight CMS integration and combinational approach to news article content authoring.

 ## License